 - Unless requested by a note or phone call to school by a parent/caregiver, bus children will be sent home on their usual bus.

 - If a student is being collected after school, please make sure the bus duty teacher is notified.

 - If parents wish ineligible bus children to travel on the bus for whatever reason (e.g. Birthday party) a request for permission to the bus company involved (Ritchie's) must be completed by the parents.

 Please notify the school of these arrangements.

-Please note there is a subsidised bus that comes from town (Dargaville) to our School which involves a fee.
+Please note there is a bus that comes from town (Dargaville) to our School which involves a fee.
 Please contact Ritchies Bus Service Dargaville on (09) 439 4902 for further information.

 It would be appreciated if the School is notified if your child is absent for the day.
 Alternatively, a note explaining absence is required on student return to School.
 This is a Ministry requirement.

 The stationery can be purchased at school.
 The Paper Levy and Activities Fee is used to supplement Government Grants and is essential if the school is to maintain and provide extra learning materials for the pupils.
 Students will need to purchase stationery as soon as possible, so that the classroom learning programmes can begin.

 Please do not send your child to school with fizzy drinks such as Coke, Lemonade, Fanta.
 These items will be withdrawn from lunch order lists.
 Alternatives such as flavoured milk, juices are available.